-For the 2012 first quarter, 41% of the Company's revenue was generated by its diesel engine services segment, of which 40% was generated from manufacturing, 43% from overhauls and service, and 17% from direct parts sales.
+For the 2012 second quarter and first six months, 33% and 37%, respectively, of the Company's revenue was generated by its diesel engine services segment, of which 24% and 34% was generated from manufacturing, 55% and 47% from overhauls and service, and 21% and 19% from direct parts sales, respectively.
 The results of the diesel engine services segment are largely influenced by the economic cycles of the marine and power generation markets and the land-based pressure pumping and oilfield services industries.
-The 2012 first quarter results include the operations of United, acquired on April 15, 2011, and described below.
+The results include the operations of United, acquired on April 15, 2011.

-The Company's diesel engine services segment's 2012 first quarter revenue increased 300% and operating income increased 257% when compared with the first quarter of 2011.
-The increases primarily reflected the acquisition of United on April 15, 2011.
-During the 2012 first quarter, the land-based market remained strong with the manufacture of oil service equipment and remanufacture and servicing of hydraulic fracturing equipment, as well as favorable sales and service of transmissions and diesel engines.
-In addition, the increase in revenues and operating income reflected a stronger marine market, benefiting from large overhaul projects for major domestic and international customers, as well as higher service work for oil service customers as the Gulf of Mexico oil and gas drilling activity increased during the first quarter.
+The Company's diesel engine services segment's 2012 second quarter and first six months revenue decreased 1% and increased 75%, respectively, and operating income decreased 14% and increased 60%, respectively, when compared with the second quarter and first six months of 2011.
+The increase for the 2012 first six months reflected the acquisition of United on April 15, 2011.
+During the 2012 second quarter, with the decline in natural gas prices and resulting decline in drilling for natural gas in North American shale formations, the land-based market weakened, resulting in lower equipment orders, including order cancellations or postponements for the manufacturing of fracturing units, as well as a decline in service of land-based diesel engines and sales of engines, transmissions and parts.
+Partially offsetting the decline in manufacturing of fracturing units was the demand for fracturing units to be remanufactured.
+During the 2012 second quarter and first six months, the marine market strengthened, benefiting from large overhaul projects for major domestic and international customers, as well as higher service work for oil service customers as the Gulf of Mexico oil and gas drilling activity increased during the 2012 first half.
 The power generation market benefited from major generator set upgrades and parts sales for both domestic and international customers.
-The 2012 first quarter included a charge to selling, general and administrative expense of \$4,200,000, increasing the fair value of the contingent earnout liability associated with the April 2011 acquisition of United.
+The 2012 second quarter and first six months included a charge to selling, general and administrative expense of \$100,000 and \$4,300,000, respectively, increasing the fair value of the contingent earnout liability associated with the April 2011 acquisition of United.